godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_tonemap_auto_exposure_speed()      |
 +-----------+----------------------------------------+

-Speed of the auto exposure effect.
+The speed of the auto exposure effect.
 Affects the time needed for the camera to perform auto exposure.

 ----